 (Oh, and you can follow me on Twitter if you’re so inclined.)

 As the cell phone market continues to grow and more smart phones are entering the market, it only makes sense that more people will be using their cell phones for more and more things.
 Now that services are developing mobile-friendly applications, it’s becoming much easier to capture information without needing a computer or a notebook.

-iPhone/BlackBerry.
-Smartphones like the iPhone or the Blackberry have changed the way that people use cell phones.
+iPhone.
+Smartphones like the iPhone have changed the way that people use cell phones.
 With the ability to take pictures, access the web, email and text messaging, sending and receiving different forms of communication and media is now much easier.
 There are a myriad of productivity and capturing applications at the iPhone app store, Both iPhone and Blackberry users can take notes with default applications.
 While I’m not an expert on smartphones, it would appear that the iPhone’s app store has more specific applications for idea capture, like OmniFocus for the iPhone.
-There is an application that works for both Blackberry and iPhones called Note2Self that allows you to record voice messages to yourself that looks very promising.
+There is an application that works for iPhones called Note2Self that allows you to record voice messages to yourself that looks very promising.

 Remembering the idea until morning.
 I think nearly everyone has ideas right before go to sleep, while your mind is winding down.
 Bert Webb has an interesting method for remembering the idea until the next morning, if you’re too tired or lazy to write the idea down.

 Reach over and turn your alarm clock upside down, lay the night stand lamp on its side, place a shoe in a drawer, or drape your house coat over the lamp.
 In the morning, when you rise, the first thought you will have after rising will be, “Why the hell did I do that??”
 At that time, natural memory will take over and remind you.

 Sounds like a good idea to me.
 I personally just prefer keeping a notepad and pen near the bed, but to each his own.